hkhurram147/Capstone_Chatbot/README.md

 #### 1. Clone the Repository
 1. Open **Visual Studio Code (VSCode)**.
 2. Open the terminal in VSCode by navigating to **View > Terminal** or pressing ``Ctrl + ` ``.
-3. Clone the GEI Chat Bot repository.
+3. Clone the Chatbot repository.
 Replace `[repository-url]` with the actual URL of your repository.

     ```bash
     git clone [repository-url]
-    cd GEI_Chatbot/App
+    cd Capstone_Chatbot/App
     ```

     **Note:** Ensure you have access to the GitHub repository.
 If the repository is private, request access from the repository owner.